Fast Track Grant Program FAQs

 Who is the Byrne Family Foundation Trust?

-Founded in 2009, the Byrne Family Foundation Trust (BFFT) is dedicated to championing children’s educational growth.
-We are committed to improving educational opportunities for children through support at school and within the home.
-Additionally, a portion of our giving is dedicated to the animal welfare in our local communities.
+Founded in 2009, the Byrne Family Foundation Trust (BFFT) champions education in Park City, Utah and Dallas, Texas.
+We are committed to improving opportunities for children and educators through support at school, in the community, and at home.
+A portion of our giving is also dedicated to the care and support of domestic animals in need.

 Our board of trustees is composed of two generations of family members who are committed to the responsible stewardship of BFFT’s funds.